 Or you can check out a budget planner, these all have a few pages dedicated to saving money, and they’re already preformatted so all you have to do is fill in the numbers.

-If you’re looking for a free printable savings tracker then I’ve got you covered!
+If you’re looking for free printable savings trackers then I’ve got you covered!
 Just go here, fill out your email and I’ll send them right over to you!
 You can literally start filling it in within 5 minutes.

 At the end of the day

 Using a bullet journal savings tracker is a great way to keep your savings goals up and in front of your consciousness.
 It keeps saving money fun and something you look forward to, which can be tricky during the long haul.
 So anything that makes it easier and more fun is a money must-do!

 Articles related to starting your own bullet journal savings tracker:

 - The Best Things You Need to be Saving Up For!

 - Making Money Management Motivating with a Finance Bullet Journal

 - Clever & Easy Bullet Journal Budget Layouts